TanyaMatanda/deep-tech-2026-report/assets/deep_tech_2026_comprehensive_report.md

-# Deep Tech 2026 Proxy Season Report
+# Deep Tech Proxy Season 2026: What Should You Know?
 **The State of Governance in the Deep Tech Sector**

 > **Date:** December 17, 2025